United Veterans Beacon House

 housing costs.
 Slashed social programs, and military downsizing.
 The lack of

-affordable housing, specifically efficiency apartments and rooming houses, is a
+affordable housing, specifically efficiency apartments and rooming houses, is a significant problem.

 The most effective programs for homeless